matijakolaric-com/django-music-publisher/docs/faq.rst

 My work has several recording versions.
 How do I put it in?
 	Django Music Publisher only supports a single (first) recording per work.
 	This also means that one ISWC can only have one ISRC assigned to it.
 	In many cases, it is eanough to use ``Alternate Titles``.
 However, if ISRC or some other data is required for additional rerordings, then Django Music Publisher is not the right solution for you.
+Yet.

 Where do I put the duration of the composition?
 	Compositions do not really have a duration, recordings do.
 So, it is only possible to assign duration to the ``First Recording``.